What is AI accounting automation in Excel?

 How AI accounting automation tools relate to the broader agent picture

 Excel automation is one layer of a larger workflow.
-The full picture — from document ingestion through extraction, reconciliation, and reporting — is covered in our guide to AI accounting automation tools for accountants and CPA firms.
+The upstream step — getting structured data out of invoices and PDFs before it ever reaches a spreadsheet — is covered in our guide to AI document processing for accountants.
+The full picture, from document ingestion through extraction, reconciliation, and reporting, is in our guide to AI accounting automation tools for accountants and CPA firms.